junemedia/oceanup.com/wp-content/plugins/disqus-recent-comments-widget/readme.txt

 === Disqus Recent Comments Widget ===
-Contributors: DeusMachineLLC,aaron.white,Andrew Bartel
+Contributors: DeusMachineLLC,aaron.white,Andrew Bartel,RenettaRenula,spacedmonkey
 Tags: disqus, comments, widget, sidebar
 Requires at least: 3.4.1
-Tested up to: 3.6.1
+Tested up to: 3.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Disqus has dropped support for their recent comments widget.
-This plugin ceates a configurable widget that will display your latest Disqus comments.
+This plugin creates a configurable widget that will display your latest Disqus comments.

 == Description ==

-The Disqus Recent Comments Widget plugin will create a configurable widget that will allow you display comments in any widgetized area of your theme like sidebars and footers.
+The Disqus Recent Comments Widget plugin will create a configurable widget that will allow you to display comments in any widgetized area of your theme like sidebars and footers.

-You can customize the comment length and date format, filter users and choose from two different markup templates, among other things.
+You can customize the comment length and date format, filter users and choose from three different markup templates, among other things.
 The plugin has full support for custom markup defined with register_sidebars() and should integrate smoothly with most themes in the wp.org repository.

-We're targeting the release of 1.2 to line up with the launch of WordPress 3.7 and we'll be adding the ability to define custom markup for the widget and the ability to cache comments along with new options and more premade markup templates.

 We try to be very proactive and responsive with support.
 So, if you have any issues, please post in the support forums and we'll do our best to resolve your issue promptly.